AutoRubric: Rubric-Based Generative Rewards for Faithful Multimodal Reasoning: Related Work

-Multimodal large language models (MLLMs) have rapidly advanced by integrating visual encoders with large language models for cross-modal understanding and reasoning.
-Early studies relied on multimodal supervised finetuning to align pre-trained Large Language Models with visual inputs, as in InstructBLIP~\citep{InstructBLIP} and LLaVA~\citep{LLaVA}, which employed large-scale multimodal instruction datasets.
-Recently, reinforcement learning with verifiable rewards (RLVR)~\citep{GRPO} has become a key approach for improving complex multimodal reasoning.
-These methods use rule-based verifiers of final answers to guide policy model optimization.
-Existing work mainly falls into two directions: (1) enhancing the base model’s reasoning ability before RL.
-For instance, Vision-R1~\citep{vision-r1} and method proposed by \cite{cold-start-mmreasoning} leverage teacher LLMs and MLLMs respectively, to construct an high-quality multimodal chain-of-thought reasoning data to strengthen model capacity before RL training; and (2) enriching reward signals beyond final answers correctness.
-For example, R1-VL~\citep{R1-VL} and Vision-SR1~\citep{Perception-R1} supervise the reasoning trajectories with annotated key steps or visual perception annotation, respectively.
-Similarly, SRPO~\citep{srpo} designs a reflection reward to explicitly encourage self-reflective behavior.
-While some studies explore diverse reward signals, they often overemphasize isolated dimensions, such as visual perception~\citep{Perception-R1,vision-sr1} or specific reasoning behaviors~\citep{Sherlock}, while neglecting the inherently holistic process of multimodal reasoning.
-Moreover, many methods rely heavily on proprietary MLLMs annotations, which are limited by proprietary MLLMs capability.
-In contrast, AutoRubric-R1V overcomes these issues by deriving problem-specific rubrics without relying on proprietary MLLMs annotations.
-Our method employs a compare-and-compose aggregation over multiple successful reasoning trajectories, filtering out spurious steps while retaining consistent and essential ones as rubrics, providing process-level supervision that enable reliable reward assignment and discouraging shortcut solutions.
+\paragraph{Reinforcement Learning in MLLM Reasoning.} Multimodal large language models (MLLMs) have rapidly progressed by integrating visual encoders with large language models for cross-modal understanding and reasoning.
+Early advances mainly relied on multimodal supervised finetuning with large-scale instruction data, such as InstructBLIP~\citep{InstructBLIP} and LLaVA~\citep{LLaVA}.
+More recently, reinforcement learning with verifiable rewards (RLVR)~\citep{GRPO} has emerged as a key paradigm for improving multimodal reasoning, using rule-based verification of final answers for policy optimization.
+Prior work largely follows two directions: (1) strengthening reasoning capability before RL by distilling multimodal chain-of-thought data from teacher models, e.g., Vision-R1~\citep{vision-r1} and~\cite{cold-start-mmreasoning}; and (2) enriching supervision beyond answer correctness, such as annotated key steps in R1-VL~\citep{R1-VL}, visual perception rewards in Vision-SR1~\citep{Perception-R1}, or reflection-based rewards in SRPO~\citep{srpo}.
+However, these methods often emphasize isolated aspects of reasoning and rely heavily on costly proprietary MLLM annotations.